hristian-carabulea/DisplayJQueryAndBootstrapVersionsUsed/README.md

 -------------------------------------------------------------------------
-# jsAndBootstrapVersionsUsed
+# jQueryAndBootstrapVersionsUsed
-## Display the Javascript and/or Bootstrap versions used.
+## Display the jQuery and/or Bootstrap versions used.